DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/06-Categorical-Data.md

 ## Categorical data

 Like numerical data, categorical data can also be organized and analyzed.
-This section introduces tables and other basic tools for categorical data.
-Remember at the beginning of this block of material, our case study had categorical data so we have seen some of the ideas in this lesson.
+This section introduces tables and other basic tools for use with categorical data.
+Remember at the beginning of this block of material, our case study had categorical data so we have already seen some of the ideas in this chapter.

 The `email50` data set represents a sample from a larger email data set called `email`.
 This larger data set contains information on 3,921 emails.
-In this section we will use the email data set to examine whether the presence of numbers, small or large, in an email provides any useful value in classifying email as spam or not spam.
+In this section, we will use the `email` data set to examine whether the presence of numbers, small or large, in an email provides any useful information in classifying email as spam or not spam.

 ### Contingency tables and bar plots

-In the `email` data set we have two variables: `spam` and `number` that we want to summarize.
+In the `email` data set, we have two variables, `spam` and `number`, that we want to summarize.
 Let's use `inspect()` to get information and insight about the two variables.
-We can also type `?email` to learn more about the data.
-First load the `openintro` library.
+We can also type `?email` or `help(email)` to learn more about the data.
+First, load the `openintro` library.

 ```r